-- 1. As a first step in the intraday capacity calculation process, the CCC shall merge the individual lists of CNECs provided by all Core TSOs in accordance with Article 5(4) into a single list, which shall constitute the initial list of CNECs. - 2.
-Subsequently, the CCC shall use the initial list of CNECs pursuant to paragraph 1, the CGM pursuant to Article 4(87) and the GSK for each bidding zone in accordance with Article 9 to calculate the initial flow-based parameters for each ID CC MTU. - 3.
-The initial flow-based parameters shall be calculated pursuant to Article 12 and shall consist of the PTDF{init} and $\vec{F}{ref,init}$ values for each initial CNEC, as well as for additional elements part of the pre-defined static list of network elements -with contingencies mentioned in Article 16 (2)(a).
+As a first step in the intraday capacity calculation process, the CCC shall merge the individual lists of CNECs provided by all Core TSOs in accordance with Article 5(4) into a single list, which shall constitute the initial list of CNECs.

+- 2. Subsequently, the CCC shall use the initial list of CNECs pursuant to paragraph 1, the CGM pursuant to Article 4(8) and the GSK for each bidding zone in accordance with Article 9 to calculate the initial flow-based parameters for each ID CC MTU. - 3.
+The initial flow-based parameters shall be calculated pursuant to Article 12 and shall consist of the $PTDF{init}$ and $F{ref,init}$ values for each initial CNEC, as well as for additional elements part of the pre-defined static list of network elements with contingencies mentioned in Article 16 (2)(a).

-Article 16.Definition of final list of CNECs and MNECs for intraday capacity calculation
+Article 16.Definition of final list of CNECs for intraday capacity calculation

-- 1. The CCC shall use the initial list of CNECs determined pursuant to Article 15 and remove those CNECs, for which the maximum zone-to-zone PTDF{init} is not higher than 5%.
-The remaining CNECs shall constitute the pre-final list of CNECs. - 1.
+- The CCC shall use the initial list of CNECs determined pursuant to Article 15 and remove those CNECs, for which the maximum zone-to-zone PTDF{init} is not higher than 5%.
+The remaining CNECs shall constitute the pre-final list of CNECs. - 2.
 Some additional cross-border relevant network elements with a specific contingency (XNECs) resulting from the most recently performed or running ROSC CROSA process, and not already part of the pre-final list of CNECs mentioned in paragraph 1, may be exceptionally turned into CNECs.
 The inclusion of such additional elements complies to Core ROSC methodology Article 31(3a) which emphasizes the need to prevent the effect of activated cross-border relevant RAs in ROSC CROSA process on operational security to be diminished by additional cross-zonal trades.
-The selection of the additional elements shall be based on the list of overloaded XNECs prior to the application of costly cross-border remedial actions during CROSA process, after application of two sequential filters: - 2.-The aforementioned overloaded XNEs must be part of a pre-defined static list of network elements.
-The CCC shall use the lists of MNECs submitted by the Core TSOs and merge them into a common list of MNECs, which shall be monitored during the NRAO process, based on information provided by the Core TSOs pursuant to Article 5.
-In accordance with Article 17(3)(d)(vi), the additional loading resulting from the application of the NRAO process on the MNECs may be limited during the NRAO process, while ensuring that a certain additional loading up to the defined threshold is always accepted. - (a) with contingencies, - (b) The sensitivity of the activated costly cross-border relevant RAs in CROSA process on the filtered elements that result from the previous step (a) must be over a dedicated agreed global threshold amongst Core NRAs and Core TSOs based on experience once the ROSC CROSA process is implemented. - 2.
-The final list of CNECs shall consist of both the pre-final list of CNECs from paragraph 1 and the selected network elements from the aforementioned process in paragraph 2. - 3.
+The selection of the additional elements shall be based on the list of overloaded XNECs prior to the application of costly cross-border remedial actions during CROSA process, after application of two sequential filters: - (a) The aforementioned overloaded XNEs must be part of a pre-defined static list of network elements with contingencies, - (b) The sensitivity of the activated costly cross-border relevant RAs in CROSA process on the filtered elements that result from the previous step (a) must be over a dedicated agreed global threshold amongst Core NRAs and Core TSOs based on experience once the ROSC CROSA process is implemented. - 3.
+The final list of CNECs shall consist of both the pre-final list of CNECs from paragraph 1 and the selected network elements from the aforementioned process in paragraph 2. - 4.
 Until the ROSC CROSA process is implemented in accordance of Article 37 of Core ROSC methodology, the addition of network elements as referred to in paragraph 2 is not applied.
 The final list of CNECs will therefore be the equal to the pre-final list of CNECs during this interim period.